BlinkDL/RWKV-LM/RWKV-v7/train_temp/README.md

 cd RWKV-v7/train_temp/

 # download minipile .bin .idx to train_temp/data first (check demo-training-prepare.sh)
-# this will generate rwkv-init.pth in out/....../
+# this will generate the initial weight rwkv-init.pth in out/....../
 sh ./demo-training-prepare.sh

-# you may want to log in to wandb first
+# this will load rwkv-init.pth and train the model. you may want to log in to wandb first
 sh ./demo-training-run.sh

 your out/....../train_log.txt should have losses similar to: